Transformational Entrepreneurship in Missions Minor

 Learn how to bring social change through innovative partnerships and entrepreneurial business models to collaboratively identify problems and define solutions.
 You will learn historical and contemporary roles of international businesses and non-government organizations (NGOs), the concept of building social capital, and a basic overview of macro and microeconomics.
 This minor prepares a student to work in partnership with others in intercultural environments to identify issues and create solutions for social change.

-- Appropriate Technology (2 cr.)
+- ENT121 Transformational Entrepreneurship I (2 cr.)

-- Finances for Small Businesses (2 cr.)
+- BUS421 Business for Transformation Capstone (2 cr.)

-- Integrity in Business and Ministry (2 cr.)
+- BUS311 Business Ethics and Discipleship (3 cr.)

-- Strategic Plan Development (2 cr.)
+- CHM331 Strategic Plan Development (BfT emphasis) (3 cr.)